SecUSo/privacy-friendly-dicer/README.md

 ## Privacy Friendly Dicer
-Privacy Friendly Dicer is a very simple dicing application and belongs to the group of Privacy Friendly Apps developed by Technische Universität Darmstadt, Germany.
+Privacy Friendly Dicer is a very simple dicing application.
 It can be used to roll up to 10 six-sided dice.
 This can be done either by pressing a button or by shaking the smartphone.

 This app is optimized regarding the user's privacy.
 It doesn't use any tracking mechanisms, neither it displays any advertisement.

-It only uses two permissions: Vibration for providing feedback whether dice were rolled or not and sensor to enable the dicing by shaking.
+It only uses one permission: Vibration for providing feedback whether dice were rolled or not.
+But this can be switched on/off in the settings.
+If the permission is not granted in Android versions higher than 6 the device simply does not vibrate.  <br />
+Privacy Friendly Dicer uses SecureRandom [http://docs.oracle.com/javase/7/docs/api/java/security/SecureRandom.html] to get a number between 1 and 6 to determine the dicing result.

 ## Motivation

-Privacy Friendly Dicer belongs to the group of Privacy Friendly Apps and has been developed to provide a privacy friendly dicing application.
+Privacy Friendly Dicer has been developed to provide a privacy friendly dicing application.
+It belongs to the Privacy Friendly Apps group which is developed by the SECUSO research group at Technische Universität Darmstadt, Germany.
+More information can be found on secuso.org/pfa

 ## Download and more Information